Do You Want to Learn How to Use Hand Tools?

 You get still more with The Hand Tool School experience!

 - Projects!
 Sometimes I just want to build something and don't want to wrap a Semester course structure around it.
 So these projects are simply that, bonus stuff that I show you how I build it.
+Some are small shop projects like a veneer hammer.
+Others are more involved like the veneer fronted Tall Chest.
+Some are just for fun like the coffin we build last Halloween.

 - The Community is the lifeblood of the whole thing.
 Every day thousands of woodworkers are sharing their questions, projects, triumphs, and knitting patterns (looking at you Rob!).
 You have a question?
 You can get an answer in minutes.
 No judgement, no trolls.
 Its the happiest, most helpful hand tool place on the Net.
+Every member can create an "Apprentice Log" which is your personal blog to chronicle your journey and to ask your questions.

 - The Tool Library is a series of articles that covers all the various hand tools and why you MUST have them.
 I include buying guide videos as well to help you make sense of everything.